openstack/openstack-manuals/doc/user-guide/source/cli-stop-and-start-an-instance.rst

 .. note::

-   By default, the :command:`nova shelve` command gives the guest operating system a chance to perform a controlled shutdown before the instance is powered off.
-The shutdown behavior is configured by the ``shutdown_timeout`` parameter that can be set in the ``nova.conf`` file.
+   By default, the :command:`openstack server shelve` command gives the guest operating system a chance to perform a controlled shutdown before the instance is powered off.
+The shutdown behavior is configured by the ``shutdown_timeout`` parameter that can be set in the :file:`nova.conf` file.
 Its value stands for the overall period (in seconds) a guest operation system is allowed to complete the shutdown.
 The default timeout is 60 seconds.
    See `Description of Compute configuration options